 The Gifted – Production Quality

-The Gifted has a more subdued colour palette but more variety in it’s atmosphere than Inhumas does.
-The night-time opening has harsh neon glows while the suburban family life has a muted sepia feel and the cold blues of the industrial complex and prison fascilities all add to the atmosphere in the show and giving it a more film-like quality overall.
+The Gifted has a more subdued colour palette but more variety in it’s atmosphere than Inhumans does.
+The night-time opening has harsh neon glows while the suburban family life has a muted sepia feel and the cold blues of the industrial complex and prison facilities all add to the atmosphere in the show and giving it a more film-like quality overall.
 In terms of powers, The Gifted does not hold back; with each character using their powers offensively, defensively and even in fun/mundane ways!

 The show oozes quality on par with it’s kooky cousin Legion and can easily stand up to any Marvel show on visuals alone.